mithunpaul08/StatNlpFall2016/assignment2/README.txt

 5.b: Use interpolation

+Ans:

+Since slide12 of lecture sep13 says the sum of lambda values must be 1, am assuming its talking about normalized lambda values.

 ——————————————————————————
 6. Propose the better algorithm for the interpolation andcalculate their s and the probabilities of the abovesentence. (optional 5pts).